KeyNode-Driven Geometry Coding for Real-World Scanned Human Dynamic Mesh Compression: Evaluation

 \subsection{KeyNode-based Compression Hyper-parameters}

-The number $N^{res}_{b}$ of quantization levels for residuals is set to 128 for all sequences, and $N^{RT}_{b}$ for key node rotations and translations is set to 64.
-NCOC mode is used only for \textit{Soldier}, \textit{Thomas}, and \textit{Mitch} because of their sufficiently accurate P-frame prediction.
-We assigned 100 key nodes to \textit{Soldier}, \textit{Thomas}, and \textit{Levi}, 200 to \textit{Mitch}, and 300 to \textit{Longdress}, \textit{Basketball}, and \textit{Dancer}.
+The number $N^{res}_{b}$ of quantization levels for residuals is varied across $2^7, 2^8$, and $2^9$.
+The codebook size $N^{RT}_{b}$ for key node rotations and translations is varied across $2^3, 2^5$, and $2^7$.
+The size of the unbalanced octree for Residual coding varies across 20, 100, and 500 leaf nodes.
+The GoF size varies across 2, 4, 8, 16, and 32.
+We assigned 100 key nodes to \textit{Soldier}, \textit{Thomas}, \textit{Mitch}, and \textit{Levi}, and 300 to \textit{Dancer}, \textit{Longdress}, \textit{Basketball}.
 More key nodes are assigned to sequences with more complex motion to enhance P-frame prediction.

 We evaluate two variants of our KeyNode-based method: \textit{Fully Forward (FF)}, where each P-frame is predicted from its preceding frame, and \textit{Adaptive Dual-direction Prediction (ADP)}, where the change in direction depends on the prediction quality from both directions, leading to a latency equal to the GoF size.